mchldata/mchldata/README.md

 Hello! 👋 I'm Michael and I'm a data analyst based in sunny south London ☀️💂

-I enjoy uncovering insights, solving problems, and adding value to busisnesses by transforming data into meaningful stories.
+I enjoy uncovering insights, solving problems, and adding value to businesses by transforming data into meaningful stories.
 My professional work experience spans across education, public transportation, and digital marketing, giving me a unique  wealth of knowledge and understanding of how data can drive improvements across different industries.

 I'm currently building my data analytics toolkit through practical, hands-on projects in SQL, Python, Excel, Power BI, and Tableau.
 This page is here to showcases my learning journey, have a look below! 👇